Governance architecture

 ## Layer 5: Broadcast

 The signed transaction is broadcast to the blockchain network.
-Dfns monitors for confirmation and updates transaction status.
+DFNS monitors for confirmation and updates transaction status.

 ## Security model summary